SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

 - A user's computer

-- A server that is external to the SharePoint 2013 farm
+- A server that is external to the SharePoint farm

 - A web role or worker role on Microsoft Azure

 Almost every class in the core site and list server object model has a corresponding class in the .NET Framework client object model.
-In addition, the .NET Framework client object model exposes a full set of APIs for extending other features, including some SharePoint Server 2013 features such as ECM, taxonomy, user profiles, advanced search, analytics, BCS, and others.
+In addition, the .NET Framework client object model exposes a full set of APIs for extending other features, including some SharePoint features such as ECM, taxonomy, user profiles, advanced search, analytics, BCS, and others.